spilliams/sparrowlike/README.md

     #define PAN_CLOSED_X 0
     #define PAN_OPEN_X -300

 Notice that `PAN_OPEN_X` is not -320.
 This is because our cell will have a tab handle visible on the left side of the screen when it is in the open position.
-If you want to make your cell fly off the screen entirely make it -320.
-Since the pan gesture is recognized by the cell and it is only the cell's `frontView` that pans away the pan gesture will still be caught if the cell is in the open position.
+If you want to make your cell fly off the screen entirely then `#define PAN_OPEN_X -320`.
+Since the pan gesture is recognized by the cell and it is only the cell's `frontView` that pans away, the pan gesture will still be caught if the cell is in the open position.
 For this demo we want a small "handle" to remain visible when the cell is open.

-Make the **CustomTableViewController.m** `#import "Constants.h"`.
+Make the **CustomTableViewController** `#import "Constants.h"`.

 ###CustomTableViewController setup

-Make sure in the `.h` that **CustomTableViewController** implements the *UITableViewDataSource* and *UIGestureRecognizerDelegate* protocols.
-Note that you will need to implement the following methods in your `.m` (but you do not need to declare them in the `.h` because they are already declared in the protocols).
+Make sure in its `.h` that **CustomTableViewController** implements the *UITableViewDataSource* and *UIGestureRecognizerDelegate* protocols.
+Note that you will need to implement the following methods in its `.m` (but you will not need to declare them in the `.h` because they are already declared in the protocols):

     #pragma mark - Table view data source
     - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView